Compassionate Boston Domestic Violence Attorney Ready To Assist You

-Get the compensation you need by reaching our defense attorney!
+Get the compensation you need by reaching our domestic defense attorney!
+Also serving Quincy.

 The National Coalition Against Domestic Violence (NCADV) estimates that one in every four women will experience domestic violence—but that doesn’t mean every domestic violence claim is valid.
 In the middle of a heated argument, it can be just as easy to make a false accusation as it would be to commit an act of violence.

-At Keegan Law, our team of Boston criminal defense lawyers is prepared to help individuals facing accusations of domestic violence.
-Backed by a proven ability to win not guilty verdicts and other favorable results in complex criminal cases, we are confident that we can provide the competent representation you deserve.
+At Keegan Law, our team of criminal defense attorney is prepared to help individuals facing accusations of domestic violence.
+Backed by a proven ability to win not guilty verdicts and other favorable results in complex criminal cases, we are confident that our Boston domestic violence lawyers can provide the competent representation you deserve.

 - You benefit from the insights of a former police officer and prosecutor

 - Our highly recommended team has secured many successful case results

 - We’ve been included in National Trial Lawyer: Top 100 and Super Lawyers®

 When you need a skilled defense of your reputation, freedom, and future, you can rely on our legal advocates.
 With more than four decades of combined experience to pour into your case, we can deliver the personalized, tenacious advocacy you need.
 Don’t hesitate to see how we can stand up for your rights.

 Schedule your free case review with a proven defender today!